Crocosmia

 Crocosmia mathewsiana, Troos van der Merwe, iNaturalist, CC BY-NCCrocosmia mathewsiana, Troos van der Merwe, iNaturalist, CC BY-NCCrocosmia mathewsiana, Troos van der Merwe, iNaturalist, CC BY-NC

 Crocosmia paniculata (Klatt) Goldblatt grows to 4 to 5 ft (1.2-1.5 m) and is native to eastern southern Africa where it grows along streams, drainage lines and in marshes.
 Flowers are zygomorphic, deep orange to orange-brown, sometimes shaded reddish brown outside.
 The lower three tepals are marked in the lower third with dark red median streaks.
 Leaves are lanceolate and pleated and reach to the base of the spikes.
 Flowering occurs in summer.
-Photos taken by Cameron McMaster.
+The photos were taken by Cameron McMaster.

 Crocosmia paniculata, Cameron McMasterCrocosmia paniculata, Cameron McMasterCrocosmia paniculata, Cameron McMaster

 Crocosmia pearsei Oberm. is native to the Drakensberg Mountains in South Africa.
 Plants grow in basalt outcrops and cliffs, mostly on cooler slopes at high elevations where they would have cold winters, cool summers, and well drained soil.
 Flowers are trumpet shaped and deep orange with a spike arching outward and mostly horizontal.
 This species does not respond well to cultivation.
-Photos taken by Cameron McMaster at Sentinel Peak in KwaZulu-Natal.
+The photos were taken by Cameron McMaster at Sentinel Peak in KwaZulu-Natal.

 Crocosmia pearsei, Sentinel Peak, Cameron McMasterCrocosmia pearsei, Sentinel Peak, Cameron McMaster